ordina-jworks/ordina-jworks.github.io/_posts/2017-10-01-Kickstarter-Trajectory-2017.md

 ## Memorable moments

-"The soft skill sessions were real eyeopeners and gave me a better understanding regarding introducing myself, giving presentations and the Agile methodology." -- Ken
+"The soft skill sessions were real eyeopeners and gave me a better understanding regarding introducing myself, giving presentations and the Agile methodology.
+The introduction to microservices was very interesting since moving away from monoliths is the way to go." -- Ken

 "The tips received during the communication essentials sessions are a backpack full good enough to present myself in a proper way.
 Diverse technologies used in Jworks e.g. turning a monolith to Microservices, a different type of databases like MonogDB, running your applications in docker containers and such." -- Michiel